kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 In general Upgrade and Downgrade of `cluster-autoscaler` should be fine, it just means how CA scales nodes will change.

-The concern about about `kube-scheduler` and `cluster-autoscaler` coupling does not apply to running versions, it just means that `cluster-autoscaler` should not bundle a version of `kube-scheduler` that blocks pods(that require CSI volumes) from getting scheduled, until
+We do not want to downgrade to a version of CAS that has `VolumeLimitScaling` disabled while kube-scheduler has it enabled.
-CA is properly aware of volume limits.
+See Version Skew strategy for more details.

 <!--
 If applicable, how will the component be upgraded and downgraded?
 Make sure